 With the aid of stories, we can positively promote empowerment and social justice thus reiterating the transformative potential of storytelling.
 Newer stories are the call of the day, stories that connect with and engage people at every level, thus promoting more radical action.
 Stories that address contemporary challenges and those that suggest probable ways to deal with and respond to these situations.
 When we are looking at changing the society we live in today, we must be ready to tell and listen to stories, a new set of stories, stories that are both informative and transformative in nature, stories about the world we all envision and want to create.

-Jerin Jacob is the Chief Editor at One Future Collective.
+Jerin Jacob is the COO at One Future Collective.

 We’re updating our website!